Sawmilling

 Two other important problem areas were high noise levels and poor or non-existent welfare facilities.

-Thankfully, things are now much improved, due to the combined efforts of industry, HSE and plant & equipment suppliers.
+Thankfully, things are now much improved, due to the combined efforts of industry, HSE and plant and equipment suppliers.
 However, sawmilling remains a high risk business with a major injury rate that is over two and a half times that of general manufacturing.
 Machinery accidents remain one of the major causes of injury, with lock-out procedures for interrupting mechanised production processes still being a problem area.
 There is also an average of one fatality every year.

 This is why HSE, with the help of the sawmill industry, has revised and thoroughly updated our old sawmill guidance, HSG 172 (Health and safety in sawmilling).
 We have also produced a case study following a Fatal fall whilst loading wood chips at a sawmill.